Privacy Policy

 There are certain circumstances under which we may need to disclose your personal information to third parties.

-These circumstances would be allowing access to it by our chosen service providers who process data on our behalf and on our instructions (for example our ticketing partner Eventbrite or a mailing house who post out bulk direct mailings of our what’s on guide).
-In these cases, we require that these third party companies comply strictly with our instructions and with data protection laws, particularly around the security of personal data.
+These circumstances would be allowing access to it by our chosen service providers who process data on our behalf and on our instructions (for example our ticketing partner Eventbrite).
+In these cases, we require that these third-party companies comply strictly with our instructions and with data protection laws, particularly around the security of personal data.

 How do i unsubscribe from e-mail from Baltic?

 If you no longer wish to receive e-mail communications from Baltic or you can unsubscribe by clicking “unsubscribe” from the link in any of the e-mails receive from us.
-Alternatively if you would like the data collected by Baltic via any of the channels or methods listed above to be permanently deleted, send an e-mail to [javascript protected email address]with “PERMANENTLY DELETE” in the e-mail subject line or call 0191 440 4912.
+Alternatively, if you would like the data collected by Baltic via any of the channels or methods listed above to be permanently deleted, send an e-mail to [javascript protected email address] with “PERMANENTLY DELETE” in the e-mail subject line or call 0191 440 4212.

 Retention Period